KPI68/ANZAPP/README.md

 To use the utility, type command ANZAPP on the command line.

 ### Build the cross-reference
 Now is time to generate the cross-reference for your application, by simply providing the object libraries where programs, modules, files, etc. reside.
 Under the File tab, select New or Renew.
 Type a name for your cross-reference then input the libraries in the subsequence SEU, one per line.
+Note that the utility only cover User Lib, not Sys.

 ![xref_libs](Image/xref_libs.png)